Do You Put a Comma Before “Though”?

 Starting a sentence with “though” followed by a comma sets the stage for a contrast or exception, making your message clearer.

-Related Post: Do You Use a Comma With "Not Only…But Also"?
+Related Post: Do You Put a Comma Before "Especially"?

 Read More: Do You Put a Comma Before “Especially”?